Louiskovski/SuperBlenderGalaxy/README.md

 If you now add an object with the same name, or import a zone/galaxy that contains this object name, the 3D model will now be visible when:

--The asset is in the same blend file as the level
+- The asset is in the same blend file as the level

 or

--The blend file with the asset is in the folder structure that was entered in *paths* under *Mario Galaxy - Map Tools*
+- The blend file with the asset is in the folder structure that was entered in *paths* under *Mario Galaxy - Map Tools*

 #### Blender's Asset Browser